mkijowski/lab1-ceg-3400/LAB1-INSTRUCTIONS.md

 #### Preparation

+This should be a simple lab that only requires some basic Bash scripting, so all you should need is access to Bash.
+I have provided an AWS instance just in case.

+I have provided helpful bash hints and tips but it is up to you to fully implement the requirements.

+If you find a method OTHER than Bash to perform any of these tasks document it in `README.md`!

 ##### AWS

 If you plan on using the AWS virtual space you will need to setup your AWS